What is Peripheral neuropathy?

 The side effects of antidepressants can cause problems at first, but they generally improve with time.
 The side effects include;

-You may be worried about the previous side effects and may not want to take medicine to manage your neuropathy.
-The good news is though there are many natural ways to reduce pain.
-Try them all to see which works best for you!
+Although you may be concerned about the previous side effects and may not want to take medicine to manage your neuropathy, there are numerous natural remedies to help you manage your pain.

 Tight shoes and socks can worsen pain and tingling and may lead to sores that won’t heal.
 Try wearing soft, loose cotton socks and padded shoes.
 You can also use a semicircular hoop at night, to keep bed covers off hot and sensitive feet.

-Being active can reduce your blood sugar, which assists in reducing or slowing down nerve damage, and with your blood flowing increasing to your arm and legs, your stress levels are also reduced.
-These two factors help lower pain levels and reduce discomfort.
+By exercising, you can reduce your blood sugar level, which reduces or slows down nerve damage, and by stimulating blood flow to your arms and legs, your stress level is also reduced, which reduces pain levels and discomfort.

 - Pins and needles